|

 2003)

-are the single leading cause of infant mortality.
-While
+defects are the single leading cause of infant

-psychological impact of these birth defects on the
+physical and psychological impact of these birth defects

 unprecedented strides in molecular genetics, brought